cyanheads/claude-sidebar-modifier/README.md

-# 🤖 Claude.ai Sidebar Adjuster
+# 🤖 Claude.ai Sidebar Modifier

 ## 🎯 Description

-This Firefox extension allows you to adjust the sidebar width on Claude.ai, providing a customizable and more focused browsing experience.
-You can also completely disable the sidebar from popping up.
-Useful for users who want to optimize their screen real estate or prefer a specific sidebar width.
+This Firefox extension allows you to modify the sidebar behavior on Claude.ai, providing a customizable and more focused browsing experience.
+You can adjust the sidebar width, pin/unpin it, or completely disable it from popping up.
+Useful for users who want to optimize their screen real estate or prefer a specific sidebar configuration.

 ## ✨ Features

 - ➡️ Adjust sidebar width using a slider
 - 📌 Pin or unpin the sidebar
-- 🚫 Completely remove the sidebar
+- 🚫 Completely disable the sidebar
 - 🔒 Can only access https://claude.ai/

 ## 🛠️ Installation